Skip to content

 TaskCommand

-Create basic environmentconda create --name myenv
+Create empty environmentconda create --name myenv

 List all environmentsconda env list

-Deactivate environmentconda deactivate
+Deactivate current environmentconda deactivate

 Remove environmentconda env remove --name myenv